When sharing data, it is important to consider how you will make your data available. The two main options for making your data available are to:

 An API is usually a standardized service based on a common protocol (rules for how the service works) and formats (schema for using the service).

-All APIs should have freely accessible documentation that has explains to developers how they can make use of your API.
+All APIs should have freely accessible documentation that explains to developers how they can make use of your API.

 Different API models have different security needs